True Natural Bodybuilding

 Cardiovascular exercises

-Cardiovascular exercises, also called aerobic exercises, specifically focus on burning calories by means of endurance exercises such as jogging (very strainful for your joints), swimming, cycling, or training on one of the cardio machines that you will find in your local gym: stationary bike, elliptical machine, stairclimber, treadmill, row machine, etc. Depending on the intensity these exercises can help you burn several hundreds of calories per hour.
+Cardiovascular exercises, also called aerobic exercises, specifically focus on burning calories by means of endurance exercises such as jogging (very stressful for your joints), swimming, cycling, or training on one of the cardio machines that you will find in your local gym: stationary bike, elliptical machine, stairclimber, treadmill, row machine, etc. Depending on the intensity these exercises can help you burn several hundreds of calories per hour.
 The best timing for cardiovascular training is in the morning, before your breakfast.
 That is because during the night, your body switches into fat burning mode, as the energy supply from food intake is no longer available.
-The best fat burning results are obtained while training at a heart beat rate between 130 and 165 beats per minute.
+The best fat burning results are obtained while training at a heartbeat rate between 130 and 165 beats per minute.

 Bodybuilding training